-Do you sometimes experience symptoms like bloating or stomach discomfort—and suspect dairy products are at fault?
+Do you sometimes experience symptoms like abdominal bloating or stomach discomfort—and suspect dairy products are at fault?
+Dairy sensitivity is different from cow’s milk allergy, a dairy allergy or any other food allergy.
 Milk or products made from milk may trigger a dairy sensitivity in some people, which might lead to a number of unpleasant symptoms.

 Dairy sensitivities are a kind of food sensitivity.
 Taking an at-home food sensitivity test—and using the results to guide a temporary elimination diet—may help you discover what milk products or foods you’re sensitive to.
 You can then make dietary adjustments to minimize the symptoms you experience.

 Here, you’ll learn more about the potential signs and symptoms of a dairy sensitivity.
 But before we get to that, let’s discuss how a dairy sensitivity is different than a lactose intolerance.

 A dairy sensitivity isn’t the same as a lactose intolerance.
 Knowing how these two are different can help you better understand your body’s response to dairy products—so you can take steps to reduce the symptoms you may be experiencing.

 When someone is lactose intolerant, they aren’t able to digest lactose (and absorb it)—which is the main sugar found in dairy food products.
 Being unable to digest lactose leads to digestive issues.
 People who are lactose intolerant have a deficiency of lactase, the enzyme needed to digest lactose.
 If you have a lactose intolerance, then your symptoms may vary in severity based on how much dairy—or even the type of dairy—you’ve consumed.